Do you want to skip the read and get right to my pick? Between Webflow vs WordPress, the better website builder for most people is Webflow.

 WordPress is available for both Android and Apple devices.
 Yet, note that its functionality is limited.
 The mobile edition is mostly for blog posting and podcasting.
 If you’re going to use it for site or store management, it’s not so handy.

-Winner – Webflow! in this Webflow or WordPress SEO features comparison.
+Winner – Webflow! in this Webflow vs WordPress SEO features comparison.